scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 Convenience functions are provided for HPSS (retaining the harmonic, percussive, or both components), time-stretching and pitch-shifting.
-Although these functions provide no additional functionality to librosa, their inclusion often results in simpler, more readable application code.
+Although these functions provide no additional functionality, their inclusion results in simpler, more readable application code.

 Caching